Would you like to post jobs on this career? Find the best candidates using Sokanu's new psychometric job platform. Visit employers.sokanu.com today.

-Psychiatric technicians care for people who have mental illness and developmental disabilities.
-Technicians typically provide therapeutic care.
+A psychiatric technician is someone who cares for people that have a mental illness or a developmental disability, and provides them with therapeutic care.
 Psychiatric technicians work in psychiatric hospitals, residential mental health facilities, and related healthcare settings.
-They may spend much of their shift on their feet, and they have a relatively high rate of injury.

 Psychiatric technicians typically do the following: